fairandaffordable/fairandaffordable.github.io/index.md

 ---
-title: Bulma Clean Theme
+title: FaAP
 subtitle: Fair and Affordable Pricing Initiative
 layout: page
 ---

-# Bulma Clean Theme demo website
+# The Fair and Affordable Pricing Initiative

 This website showcases the options for the Bulma Clean theme.
 The theme is available as a ruby gem or can be used with GitHub pages.